ahmadamirahmadi007/docs/docs/en/guides/dns.md

 ## Logs
 The reports in this section are based on the number of requests, types of requested records, and the location of requests based on geographical area.

+ <DarkModeImage
+  dark-src="/images/guides/en/dark/dns/log.png"
+  light-src="/images/guides/en/light/dns/log.png"
+  alt="Registration image"
+/>

 ## Records

+ <DarkModeImage
+  dark-src="/images/guides/en/dark/dns/records.png"
+  light-src="/images/guides/en/light/dns/records.png"
+  alt="Registration image"
+/>

-In the Records menu, you can perform the following actions:
+In the Records menu, you can perform the following
+actions:

 ### Add New Record
 You can create the following records: